-A Release is a period of time during which a defined scope of work should be completed.
+A Release is a period of time during which a defined scope of work completed.
 The scope can include work from one or more projects.
 Cross-project Releases allow you to plan and track your backlog from several projects at once.
-They provide you with aggregated status while still allowing you to drill into each project.
-Cross-project Releases help you to organize and coordinate between all of your teams in a portfolio initiative or in a Release train.
+They provide aggregated status while allowing you to drilldown into each project.
+Cross-project Releases help you organize and coordinate between all teams for a Portfolio initiative or an Agile Release Train (ART).

 Create a Cross-Project Release

 Click on +Add at the top left corner and select the Release option from the menu.
-You can then choose which projects a Release is related to.
-The projects which are selected in the Projects & Teams Context menu are available.
+Choose the projects that a Release is related to.
+The selected projects are available in the Projects & Teams Context menu.

 You can also create a Release from any Board, List or Timeline via Quick Add.